Leto2017/wget2/README.md

   -v --verbose = print to stdout detailed operations, without this flag, print only errors<br/>
   -h --help =  show how to use the program, give console arguments<br/>

+### Unit tests

+In the solution above there is a project for unit tests (WgetUnitTest).
+The project is based on Microsoft Visual Studio C++ Native Unit Test Project.
+Unit tests may be run is a classical way using Visual Studio Test Explorer.

  ### Additional information

 ### libcurl